 American beaches used to be common property.
 Now access to many of them is controlled by wealthy whites.

-Editors’ Note: Adapted from Free the Beaches: The Story of Ned Coll and the Battle for America’s Most Exclusive Shoreline, © 2018 by Andrew W. Kahrl.
+Editors’ Note: This essay is adapted from Free the Beaches: The Story of Ned Coll and the Battle for America’s Most Exclusive Shoreline, © 2018 by Andrew W. Kahrl.
 Reprinted by permission of Yale University Press.

 It was a hazy summer afternoon in the August of 1975.
 To a passing boater, the throng of bathers crowded onto the small wedge of sand would have made for a jarring sight.
 For miles on either side of Hammonasset State Park stood nearly empty town and private beaches offering postcard-worthy images of seaside Connecticut.
 Meanwhile hundreds of people waited for the chance to spend a day on an overcrowded stretch of gravely sand furnished with dilapidated changing rooms because, in a state of over 3 million people and 253 miles of coastline, it was one of the few beaches open to the general public.